kiran-sumant/ObsidianKM/Projects/Project Notes/Rudimentary Elemental Bending Interactions for VR.md

 - Redirect, Slow, Immobilise, Blast
 - Wing Chun style movements
 - Able to stun opponents with sound (potential skill tree application)
+- Using flow and rhythm of wind to push and stun, rather than hurt.
+Power moves can do significant damage, but mainly knockback to kick people out of the ring.
 - Different speeds and agilities of mobility can increase with skill level.

 # Water